 Nydia Suárez is the Center for a New Economy’s Public Affairs Director.
 She graduated from the Sacred Heart University and worked as a journalist for El Nuevo Día.
 She was Vice President of a consulting company of public opinion research and, since the 1980’s, she has presided her own Communications firm, working with organizations of social responsibility.
 She is the author of a book on social and political satire, and Master Coach in Neurolinguistic Programming.

 Program & Communications Director

-Jennifer Wolff is Senior Program Director at CNE.
+Jennifer Wolff is Program & Communications Director at CNE.
 Prior to joining the Center, Wolff was General Manager of Hill & Knowlton Puerto Rico and Vice President of Comstat Rowland, where she developed corporate out-reach and institutional communications projects for a wide variety of companies in multi-national and multi-sectorial environments.
 She previously labored as journalist, anchor and executive producer of prime-time news shows, specializing in hard-news and investigative reporting, and developing international assignments in Somalia, Kuwait and Saudi Arabia, Bolivia, El Salvador, and Cuba, among others.
 Her work earned her over 25 awards in the fields of communications, journalism, and marketing.
 She has served in the boards of the Puerto Rico Chamber of Commerce and Fondos Unidos de Puerto Rico.

 Wolff graduated Magna Cum Laude from Duke University with a double Bachelor of Arts in Latin American Studies and History, and minors in Economics and Computer Programming.
 Her education included courses in international economics, economic history, political philosophy and sociology from Birbeck College, London University, England and Stanford University, California, USA.
 She is currently pursuing graduate studies in History at the University of Puerto Rico, Río Piedras.